lablup/backend.ai/docs/user-api/exec-query.rst

      - Description
    * - ``:id``
      - ``slug``
-     - The kernel ID.
+     - The session ID.
    * - ``mode``
      - ``str``
      - A constant string ``"query"``.
    * - ``code``
      - ``str``
      - A string of user-written code.
-       All non-ASCII data must be encoded in UTF-8 or any format acceptable by the kernel.
+       All non-ASCII data must be encoded in UTF-8 or any format acceptable by the session.
    * - ``runId``
      - ``str``
      - A string of client-side unique identifier for this particular run.